hodossy/rexplusOrder/README.md

 Click Extensions -> Rexplus Order -> Set Personal Data and fill all needed information.
 Click Ok.

 ## Creating a model
 This plugin only handles component definitions, therefore one must create a component for everything in the model which is needed in the order.
 Currently only 3 and 18 mm thick materials are considered.
-The description of the component should contain the detailed information.
+The description of the component should contain the detailed information in keyword = value format, each in a new line.

 | Keyword | Meaning |
 | :-----: | :-----: |